Switchboard: 01305 251150

 You should not feel pain during the test, although you may have brief periods of discomfort, particularly when the endoscope is first inserted and when the scope passes around bends in the bowel.

-Occasionally the nurse will press gently on your stomach or your position may be altered to aid the passage of the scope.
-Your bowel will be inflated with a little air, to enable clearer views.
+Occasionally the nurse will press gently on your stomach, or your position may be altered to aid the passage of the scope.

+Your bowel will be inflated with a little gas and water, to enable clearer views.
 This can sometimes be uncomfortable.
 Please tell the nurse if you have any discomfort.
 If you do feel discomfort, tell the nurse or doctor and they will change what they are doing to make you feel as comfortable as possible.
 Pain relief is available if required; this will be Entonox (gas and air).

 Entonox® is a mixture of Nitrous Oxide Gas and Oxygen that is inhaled through a mouthpiece.
 It is an odourless, colourless gas which can provide excellent, short-term pain relief that works quickly and wears off almost as quickly.
 You will not need to be accompanied home and could drive yourself home afterwards.